adamawalters/artist-song-keyword-searcher/README.md

 # Spotify Artist Song Keyword Search

 This is an app built in React (TypeScript) & CSS that leverages the Spotify Web API.
 The app is deployed [at this link](https://spotify-song-keyword-search.vercel.app/).
-It is front-end only - there is no backend at this point.

 It lets users:
 1. Search for an artist